ShizueSeira/Accenture---SAP---Material-Management/README.md

   <img src="./SAPModulesSelfPaced_Accenture.jpg" width="600" alt="SAP Modules Self Paced"/><br>
 </p>

 The SAP GUI guides us thru a series of modules, whereas most modules involves after reading have a short quiz or enumeration of the correct sequential steps (ranging from 4-7 steps) on which can be sometimes feel repetetive but that is what we have should been used to, to execute commands you feel like a muscle memory without any hesitations on mind.
-Sometimes short quizzes can be brute forced as well, tough reading is valuable as knowledge I retain can be applied
+Sometimes short quizzes can be brute forced as well, tough reading is valuable as knowledge I retain can be applied in future ahead in my career.

 <br>